Skip to content

 Make sure that when you select your sales reps, you’re taking into account their sales background, how their personality meshes with the target account, and other indicators of success.

-Strike at the right social media channels
+Reach target accounts on the right social channels

 While traditional marketing might blast all social media channels in the hopes of success, a great ABM strategy is to be a bit more thoughtful.
 Consider who your key targets are and look at their specific activity on social media.
 Where are they not only present but specifically active and engaged?